Furniture, Textiles & Fashion Department

 The V&A has collected both textiles and dress since its earliest days.
 For many years garments were only acquired if they were made of significant textiles, as fashion had a low status within the decorative arts.

 The importance of fashion is now fully recognised and the Museum’s collection of dress and accessories is of international importance.
 It covers fashionable dress from the 17th century to the present day, with the emphasis on progressive and influential designs from the major fashion centres of Europe.

 Enquiries about textiles and fashion: firstname.lastname@example.org

 Other contact details

-The Collections can be accessed via a range of facilities and services from online access through Collections Online, Gallery Talks, and Lectures to personal appointments to view objects within our stores.
+The Collections can be accessed via a range of facilities and services from online access through Collections Online, Gallery Talks, and Lectures.
 Staff are continually working to improve access to the collections through an ongoing project to research, photograph and catalogue the growing collection.
 The Department maintains, updates and redisplays objects in various galleries and has a role in the Museum’s FuturePlan project.

 As well as providing information on objects within the collection the department also answers enquiries on furniture, textiles and fashion in general in addition to offering an opinions service to the public on the first Tuesday afternoon of every month.

 The department contributes to the Museum’s dynamic exhibitions programme, mounting both exhibitions and displays in collaboration with the Exhibitions Department and also stages a regular series of live catwalk shows called Fashion in Motion within the galleries of the museum.